turingschool/lesson_plans/ruby_02-web_applications_with_ruby/model_testing_in_sinatra.markdown

 ## Setting up Model Tests

-Add `gem 'minitest'` to your Gemfile.
+Add `gem 'minitest'` to your Gemfile and then bundle.

 ### File structure